wittenburg/hsrecombi/README.txt

 INSTRUCTIONS:
 1. The pipeline for creating a genetic map (available in subfolder makefile_for_<real/sim>_data) requires make version >= 4.3; this version allows for grouped targeting.
-   Ensure that required R packages have been installed (hsrecombi, ggplot2; optional: AlphaSimR), then call "make all".
+   Ensure that required R packages have been installed (hsrecombi >=1.0.0, ggplot2; optional: AlphaSimR), then call "make all".
 For each chromosome i, marker names, genetic and physical positions are stored as a list in geneticpositions_chr<i>.RData.
 Further interim results are available.
 2. To prepare input data for the R-Shiny app CLARITY version >= 1.0.0 in the required format, run